tomlooman/tomlooman.github.io/_posts/2021-06-03-unreal-engine-cpp-save-system.md

 ![](/assets/images/ue_treasurechests.jpg)

 Below is the [TreasureChest](https://github.com/tomlooman/ActionRoguelike/blob/master/Source/ActionRoguelike/World/RogueTreasureChest.h) code taken directly from the project.
-Note the _IRogueGameplayInterface_ inheritance and '_SaveGame_' marked on the bLidOpened variable.
+Note the `IRogueGameplayInterface` inheritance and `SaveGame` marked on the `bLidOpened` variable.
 That will be the only variable saved to disk.
-By default, we store the FTransform of the Actor as well.
+By default, we store the `FTransform` of the Actor as well.
 So we can push the treasure chest around the map (Simulate Physics is enabled) and on the next Play, the Location and Rotation will be restored along with the lid state.

 ```cpp
 UCLASS()